-DUE TO THE POTENTENTIAL CORONAVIRUS THREAT, WE HAVE POSTPONED THIS PROGRAM.
+DUE TO CURRENT COVID-19 RESTRICTIONS, WE HAVE POSTPONED THIS PROGRAM.

 Please join us on September 19, 2020 as we welcome Sandra Taitt Eaddy for “The Connecticut-Caribbean Connection.”

 Connecticut has long been known for its forests and colonial coastal trades, but did you know that one of its longest maritime trading relationships was with the island of the English Caribbean?
 Today, Caribbean people constitute Connecticut’s largest immigrant group and this includes our Barbadian-American speaker, who will take us on a fascinating ancestral journey in the Caribbean while filling our research bags with fresh online genealogical resources and proven methodologies for working with the Caribbean Islands and its diaspora.